 In the new academic year, we will be continuing to use virtual technology given everyone’s increased comfort with virtual platforms, such as Microsoft Teams and Zoom.
 However, we also will more fully appreciate our time together on campus.
 Thus, I envision we will have a “new normal” that includes a mix of in-person and virtual learning.
 I have noticed it is easier to teach certain skills in person and that in-person increases camaraderie; whereas, virtual technology helps to save time and increase efficiency.

 We will have many new instructional academic staff and changes in leadership throughout the CON during the 2021-22 academic year.
 July 2 was a day of transition.
 Judith Westphal retired after three years serving as dean of the CON (and 13 years as faculty).
 Although her leadership will be greatly missed, we are confident in our ability to continue to educate caring and scholarly nurse leaders.
-At this time, I am honored to serve as the interim dean, and a national search for permanent dean will be underway soon.
+At this time, I am honored to serve as the interim dean, and a national search for permanent dean is underway.

 With my transition to the Dean’s Office, there have been a few other shifts in leadership.
 Kathleen Elertson has assumed the role of post licensure program director and Nahal Rahmanpanah assumed the role of family nurse practitioner director.
 Brent MacWilliams stepped down from his position as BSN accelerated option director to focus more on his teaching/scholarship; and Erica Janssen stepped into this position.
+Peter Strube also stepped down from his position of assistant director of nurse anesthesia, and Jessica Tomasiewicz has since assumed that role.
 Additionally, due to increasing enrollment and a few retirements, we have brought on many new undergraduate and graduate instructors.
 It is an exciting time of transition in the CON.

 How will your college be celebrating the sesquicentennial?